Are restaurants with tabletop activities a real thing?

 Sample menu items: Dill hummus plate, vegan quesadilla, grilled cheese

 VISIT THEM HERE: https://www.thecastlebeverly.com/

-The Castle offers a selection of board games players can enjoy for a $5 cover charge per person.
+The Castle offers a selection of tabletop games players can enjoy for a $5 cover charge per person.
 Whether or not to order food is up to the customer, but the food here is delicious and encourages repeat customers time and time again.
-The restaurant also offers regular events that encourage new players to pick up games they might not have otherwise tried while bonding with those who are more experienced at these titles.
+The restaurant also offers regular events that encourage new players to pick up activities they might not have otherwise tried while bonding with those who are more experienced at these titles.

 Location: Beverly, Massachusetts